LZ497/News-Headline-Classification/README.md

 F1 score = 2 precision * recall/(precision + recall)

 ## 5.Biggest Challenges
+1. For this project, we don't necessarily have a large dataset as we are limited with NewsAPI which only takes 1500 requests per day (using three different accounts) and extracts news headlines within the past month.
-1. In previous research, the multinomial naive bayes is proved to perform best among all of the models.
+2. In previous research, the multinomial naive bayes is proved to perform best among all of the models.
 We want to verify this conclusion in our project.